jyje/portfolio/index.md

 ---
 # Jeayoung Jeon

-**Jeayoung Jeon** is a software engineer for DevOps and Computer Vison in South Korea.
-He has full-time jobs in MAXST.
-He currently is now in focus on solving vision and data science problems using cluster computing.
-To do that, he have following skills:
+**Jeayoung Jeon** is a software engineer specializing in DevOps and Computer Vision in South Korea.
+He holds a full-time position at MAXST.
+Currently, his primary focus is on solving vision and data science problems using cluster computing.
+His skill set includes the following:

-- DevOps and Infrastructure (2023 - Now)
+- DevOps and Infrastructure (2023 - Present)
-- Visual-SLAM and Digital Twin (2018 - Now)
+- Visual-SLAM and Digital Twin (2018 - Present)
 - Automotive Computer Vision (2012 - 2020)
 - Digital Signal Processing and Machine Learning (2008 - 2018)
 - Analog and Digital Communications (2008 - 2012)

 <!-- **The annual interval stands for the focused duration of his full efforts*
 {:.faded} -->
-Based-on computer vision experiences, he enhance the cloud native environments to make a cost-efficient systems.
-Current occupation is contains **DevOps** and **Computer Vision**:
+With a background in computer vision, he enhances cloud-native environments to create cost-efficient systems.
+His current occupation includes both DevOps and Computer Vision, involving the following responsibilities:
-- Manage cloud-based and on-premise clusters
+- Managing cloud-based and on-premise clusters
-- Develop CI/CD pipelines
+- Developing CI/CD pipelines
-- Develop computer vision workflows
+- Creating computer vision workflows
-- Develop machine learning pipelines in cloud natives
+- Building machine learning pipelines in cloud-native environments

-For more information, check out [about]{:.heading.flip-title} page.
+For more information, please visit [about]{:.heading.flip-title} page.
 Questions or suggestions are always welcome.
 If you have any questions, please feel free to send a contact [mail]{:.heading.flip-title}.

 <!-- Top -->
 <div>